Devotional Thought : 1 Corinthians 6:12

 “Everything is permissible for me”—but not everything is beneficial.
 “Everything is permissible for me”—but I will not be mastered by anything.
 1 Corinthians 6:12

-However Adam did eat and now tend to think in terms of good and evil.
+Unfortunately, Adam did eat and now we tend to think in terms of good and evil.
 Is drinking alcohol, surfing the internet, playing computer games good or evil?
 If we do those things we think are good we congratulate ourselves and become self-righteous.
 If we do those things we think are evil we feel guilty and condemn ourselves.
-God didn’t intend for us to be self-righteous or self-condemning.
+God didn’t intend for us to be either self-righteous or self-condemning.

-“’This is the covenant I will make with the house of Israel after that time,’ declares the Lord.
+“‘This is the covenant I will make with the house of Israel after that time,’ declares the Lord.
 ‘I will put my law in their minds and write it on their hearts.
-I will be their God, and they will be my people.’”
-(Jeremiah 31:33).
+I will be their God, and they will be my people’” (Jeremiah 31:33).
 God’s laws are to be written on our hearts and once they are written there, we don’t need to think in terms of good and evil.